SciML/LineSearch.jl/docs/src/api/line_searches.md

 !!! tip

-    Unlike `LineSearches.jl`, we automatically contruct the gradient/jacobian functionality from the problem specification using automatic differentiation (if analytic versions are not provided).
+    Unlike `LineSearches.jl`, we automatically construct the gradient/jacobian functionality from the problem specification using automatic differentiation (if analytic versions are not provided).